MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

     - The code uses the the training client to train a model using the images in your blob storage container, which is acessed using the SAS URI you generated.
     - Training is performed with a parameter to indicate that training labels should <u>not</u> be used.
 Form Recognizer uses an *unsupervised* technique to extract the fields from the form images.

-6. Return the integrated terminal for the **train-without-labels** folder, and enter the following command to run the program:
+6. Return the integrated terminal for the **train-model** folder, and enter the following command to run the program:

 **C#**